Qadardalikoi

 Qadardalikoi is a fantasy miniatures wargame published by Tékumel Games in 1983.

 Gameplay

-Qadardalikoi involves the Armies of the Five Empires, the armies of the various nonhuman races, and describes a number of tactical and strategic maneuvers and formations.
+Qadardalikoi is a game which involves the Armies of the Five Empires, as well the armies of the other non-human races, and presents tactical and strategic information.
 The rules are much more detailed than the two earlier Tekumel miniature rules sets: Legions of the Petal Throne and Missum!.

 History

 Originally published by Tékumel Games in 1983, and republished it in 1984.
 It was later republished by Tita's House of Games in 1998.

 Reception

 Frederick Paul Kiesche III reviewed Qadardalikoi in Space Gamer No. 71.
 Kiesche commented that "Qadardalikoi is [...] a mixed blessing to EPT RPGers.
 Most of the information pertains to miniatures, and will most likely be useless.
 However, there is much useful stuff for those who are willing to work a little."